michaelsballoni/mscript/README.md

 ### mscript-test-runner

-You can only do so much with unit tests without the test code getting large and unwieldy.
-Instead of making bad unit tests, I made a set of files with script to execute and results to expect.
-So in mscript-tests, you'll find test files, with statements up top and expected results below, separated by ===.
+You can only do so much with unit tests without the test code getting large and unwieldy

+Instead of making bad unit tests, I made a set of files with script to execute and results to expect

+In mscript-tests you'll find test files, with statements up top and expected results below, separated by ===

-mscript-test-runner runs all scripts in the directory and validates that it gets the expected results.
+mscript-test-runner runs all scripts in the directory and validates that it gets the expected results

 ### mscript

-This is the script interpreter.
-All the code is in mscript-lib, so this is just a shell around that project.
+This is the script interpreter; all the code is in mscript-lib, so this is just a shell around that project

-The tricky bit in the mscript program is loading secondary scripts as requested by + statements.
-The path to the secondary script is relative to the script doing the importing.
-So if you tell the intepreter to run c:\my_scripts\mine.ms, and mine.ms imports yours.ms, yours.ms is looked for in c:\my_scripts, not in the current directory or some such thing.
+The tricky bit in the mscript program is loading secondary scripts as requested by + statements

+The path to the secondary script is relative to the script doing the importing

+So if you tell the intepreter to run c:\my_scripts\mine.ms, and mine.ms imports yours.ms, yours.ms is looked for in c:\my_scripts, not in the current directory or some such thing

 ## objects

-In mscript, every variable contains an object (think .NET's Object)
+In mscript, every variable contains an object

 An object can be one of six types of things:
 1. null